weld-lab/rouse/report/main.typ

   radius: 3pt,
 )

-//#text(17pt)[*Abstract*]
-//To write.

-#text(17pt)[*Plan*]

-- Appendices
-    - Installer common lisp (portacle) et le projet
-    - Faire une video demonstrative (supplementaire)
-    - Commentaire du code, github
+#outline()

 #pagebreak()
-#set page(columns:1, header:[`insert here`])
+#set page(columns:1, header:[_The Quiet Dance of Brownian Chains_])

 = Introduction

-The mesoscale is, perhaps, one of the most difficult frontiers in physics.
+The mesoscopic scale is, perhaps, one of the most difficult frontiers in physics.
 At least, conceptually it is for me.
-It lies in that ambiguous territory where neither the mathematical clarity of microscopic laws nor the comforting simplicity of macroscopic approximations can be fully trusted.
+It lies in that ambiguous territory where neither the mathematical clarity of microscopic laws or the comforting simplicity of macroscopic approximations can be fully trusted.
 It is a domain of negotiation, where intuition must constantly be rebuilt, and where the language of isolated equations gives way to that of collective behaviour.

 On the microscopic side, mathematics often retains its authority.
 The systems are small enough, the variables are explicit and --- at least in principle --- the governing equations can be written down exactly.
 Quantum mechanics stands as the clearest example of this triumph: an austere yet complete framework capable of capturing atoms, molecules and the very first signs of disorder, provided one accepts the mental gymnastics it demands.